JimDesu/basis-lang/spec.md

 The match is checked at the call boundary (concretely-typed arguments statically; pre-boxed existentials per the match-group rules of &sect;9.1, with witness narrowing as the remedy) and is *usable in the body*: cross-receiver member-contract calls typecheck under the matched form because the co-variance satisfies their same-type demands (`? a :: before: b` is well-typed there, where under the independent form it is exactly the per-appearance mismatch it looks like).
 Matching never touches dispatch &mdash; each dispatch names its receiver, and that receiver's dictionary serves it; matched receivers are *not* substituting member-type positions (implementations keep Case B slots; delegation projection, &sect;9.8, does not extend to them).

-An acknowledged under-specification, inherited and not worsened here: the sourcing of multi-receiver *implementations* against &sect;9.5's co-location discipline (which module's methods provide a cross-class multi-receiver method's body) is not fully specified; the match rule above is purely additive over whatever sourcing discipline settles it.
+An acknowledged under-specification, inherited and not worsened here: the sourcing of multi-receiver *implementations* against &sect;9.5's co-location discipline (which module's methods provide a cross-concept multi-receiver method's body) is not fully specified; the match rule above is purely additive over whatever sourcing discipline settles it.

 ### 9.14 Partial Application Beyond Receiver-Elision